FC Speranis Nisporeni

-FC Speranis Nisporeni is a Moldovan football club based in Nisporeni.
-They play in the Moldovan Liga 1, the second tier of Moldovan football.
+FC Speranis Nisporeni was a Moldovan football club based in Nisporeni.
+They last played in the Moldovan Liga 1, the second tier of Moldovan football.
+They merged with Oguzsport Comrat before the 2025–26 season.

 History

 The club was founded on 20 March 2019.
 It was founded as FC Sporting Trestieni and started playing in the third tier.
 In 2021, the club earned promotion to the second tier.
 In the summer of 2022, the club was renamed FC Speranis Nisporeni.